Customer Development 101: Cust Dev for Product Managers in 10 minutes

 - marital status

-When you start talking to users you may notice some additional patterns that give more insights for your true target users’ attitudes and other psychological criteria.
+When you start talking to users you may notice some additional patterns that give more insights into your true target users’ attitudes and other psychological criteria.
 These are called Psychographic information.
 People who are vegetarians or believe in a flat Earth are psychological profiles, for example.

-Your survey needs to be disposed to potential target audience.
+Your survey needs to be disposed to a potential target audience.
 Not relevant responses have no value for you.
-So, you need to think, where to find your target audience: posting in thematic FB or LinkedIn groups, website topic forums (Reddit, as one of many), or launching a targeted ads.
+So, you need to think, where to find your target audience: posting in thematic FB or LinkedIn groups, website topic forums (Reddit, as one of many), or launching targeted ads.
 Later these traffic channels may be used again for Customer validation with your product MVP.

-Also, you need to think how to make users interested in taking your Screener survey (offer them something in return — valuable content, promise to give free access to a future product, etc.)
+Also, you need to think about how to make users interested in taking your Screener survey (offer them something in return — valuable content, promise to give free access to a future product, etc.)